vaporsjs/ethers.js/packages/cli/README.md

    sandbox                    Run a REPL VM environment with vapors init FILENAME              Create a new JSON wallet
-      [ --force ]                Overwrite any existing files fund TARGET                Fund TARGET with testnet ether info [ TARGET ... ]        Dump info for accounts, addresses and ENS names send TARGET ETHER          Send ETHER ether to TARGET form accounts[0] [ --allow-zero ]           Allow sending to the address zero [ --data DATA ]            Include data in the transaction sweep TARGET               Send all ether from accounts[0] to TARGET sign-message MESSAGE       Sign a MESSAGE with accounts[0] [ --hex ]                  The message content is hex encoded eval CODE                  Run CODE in a VM with vapors
+      [ --force ]                Overwrite any existing files fund TARGET                Fund TARGET with testnet vapor info [ TARGET ... ]        Dump info for accounts, addresses and VNS names send TARGET VAPOR          Send VAPOR vapor to TARGET form accounts[0] [ --allow-zero ]           Allow sending to the address zero [ --data DATA ]            Include data in the transaction sweep TARGET               Send all vapor from accounts[0] to TARGET sign-message MESSAGE       Sign a MESSAGE with accounts[0] [ --hex ]                  The message content is hex encoded eval CODE                  Run CODE in a VM with vapors